awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------

-## Disabling customer master keys<a name="disable-keys"></a>
+## Disabling AWS KMS key<a name="disable-keys"></a>

-To disable a CMK, use the [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) operation\.
-Disabling a CMK prevents it from being used in [cryptographic operations](concepts.md#cryptographic-operations)\.
+To disable a KMS key, use the [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) operation\.
+Disabling a KMS key prevents it from being used in [cryptographic operations](concepts.md#cryptographic-operations)\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

-For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and disabling keys](enabling-keys.md)\.
+For help with enabling and disabling KMS keys in the AWS KMS console, see [Enabling and disabling keys](enabling-keys.md)\.

 ------
 #### [ Java ]